-The book plods along; we are introduced to every encounter of Karan, every power-struggle between Ranvir Pratap and Tiwari, every effort by Nandini to live a normal life, ignoring yet confronting the fact that her husband kills for a living.
-Some moments, you wonder how the scene is progressing and then ignore it.
+The book plods along; we are introduced to every encounter of Karan, every power struggle between Ranvir Pratap and Tiwari, and every effort by Nandini to live a normal life, ignoring yet confronting the fact that her husband kills for a living.
+In some moments, you wonder how the scene is progressing and then forget it.
 People write books across the world and in India, a story with potential is killed through lack of editing.

 Casting an expert eye

-Nandini, a Pune-girl, wants to “disrupt Mumbai”.
-She’s a heritage tour organiser, and is always looking for the story of the every day that is often ignored.
+Nandini, a Pune girl, wants to “disrupt Mumbai”.
+She’s a heritage tour organiser and is always looking for the story of every day that is often ignored.
 But what are the stories?
 We never know.
 Instead of telling us, Kumar could have just actually introduced a secret of the city.

-City Happenings is a good chapter, and here Kumar shows his potential as a writer; he can write about the place with much flavour but when it comes to his characters, they are all devoid of great distinctive voice, even when they have well-fleshed-out personalities.
+City Happenings is a good chapter, and here Kumar shows his potential as a writer; he can write about a place with many flavours but when it comes to his characters, they are all devoid of a great distinctive voice, even when they have well-fleshed-out personalities.

 Review: Part 2